aws/aws-cdk-rfcs/text/66-self-managed-stack-sets.md

 To enable this feature, we would need to introduce:

-* A StackSet construct for customers to extend
+* A `StackSet` construct for customers to extend
 * A new assembly/artifact type for the Cloud Assembly
 * A new stack set synthesizer
+  * A new stack set synthesizer is required to emit new stack set artifact and properties to the CloudAssembly
-* Deployment code that creates/updates stack sets using AWS CloudFormation APIs.
+* Deployment code that creates/updates stack sets using AWS CloudFormation APIs

 ### Is this a breaking change?